SkeletonMan03/FZEasyMarauderFlash/README.md

 6) Select the option of what you want to do

 * Important note: You may need to run this script with `sudo` or as Administrator in Windows
+* Second important note: If you're flashing an ESP32-WROOM, you should only need to do steps 0, 1, and 4

 ## This project is based on the Windows Marauder flasher batch script